Baked Firecracker Salmon

 Crispy firecracker salmon topped with scallions and sesame seeds, served with white rice and Bok choy on a gray plate.

-Bake the salmon filets
+Bake the Salmon Filets

 1. Preheat your oven to 400°F (204°C).
 While the oven is preheating, transfer the filets from the marinade to a foil-lined baking dish.
 (The aluminum foil does a great job of creating crispy skin on the fish!)